 - Recording to external recorders via HDMI is not possible

-- There is no headphone terminal for monitoring incoming sound
+- There is no headphone jack for monitoring incoming sound